ethereum/remix-project/docs/unittesting.md

 Continuous integration
 ----------------------

-remix-tests is also a CLI, it can be used in a continuous integration environement which support node.js.
+remix-tests is also a CLI, it can be used in a continuous integration environment which support node.js.
-Please find more information in the [remix-test repository](https://github.com/ethereum/remix/tree/master/remix-tests)
+Please find more information in the [remix-tests repository](https://github.com/ethereum/remix/tree/master/remix-tests)

 See also: example [Su Squares contract](https://github.com/su-squares/ethereum-contract/tree/e542f37d4f8f6c7b07d90a6554424268384a4186) and [Travis build](https://travis-ci.org/su-squares/ethereum-contract/builds/446186067) that uses remix-tests for continuous integration testing.